Negros Oriental hospital chief shot dead

 Recovered from the crime were 4 fired cartridges of caliber .45 pistol.

-Tacaca said the investigation is ongoing, but the initial report indicated that grudge was one of the motives of the incident. – Rappler.com
+Tacaca said the investigation was ongoing, but the initial report indicated that grudge was one of the motives of the incident.

+The UP Medicine Student Council mourned the death of Amor, and urged the government to solve his killing.

+"We call on the government to address not only the recent death of Dr Amor but also the deaths of the other doctors and the numerous frontline health workers.
+As the state aims to provide health for all, one if its main goals should be the protection of human resources especially those in the community," it said in a statement posted on its Facebook page on Tuesday.